-In another part of the world, preppers do monthly cleans and practice drills with their gas masks and protective suits as the nuclear or chemical threat to their homeland after heated intimidations by powerful countries capable of nuclear, biological and chemical attacks ramps up.
+In another part of the world, survivalists do monthly cleans and practice drills with their gas masks and protective suits as the threat of a nuclear attack or chemical threat to their homeland increases after heated intimidations by powerful countries.

 I personally have seen the sale of gas masks, filters, protective wear and even underground bunkers skyrocket in the past year to the point where many outlets have either sold out, or are on the brink of running out of stock.
 With the current climate of tensions between the world’s superpowers, we have rarely been in such a time where threats to “push the red button” have been so close.

 And this isn’t to forget other issues at play, such as radicalist homegrown terrorism, where cell networks plot new chemical attacks every month on public sites in western countries such as US, UK, and Australia.
-There is also the threat of widespread contagious diseases and plagues that have besieged cities in viral pandemics.
+There is also the threat of widespread contagious diseases, pathogens, and plagues that have besieged cities in viral pandemics.

-Through all of those examples, it is easy to understand why gas masks are selling out, and why they are a staple item in an emergency situation, and are the first thing preparedness individuals and first responders train to grab along with their emergency supplies.
+Through all of those examples, it is easy to understand why CBRN gas masks are selling out, why they are a staple item in an emergency situation, and are the first thing preparedness individuals and first responders train to grab along with their emergency supplies.